Five things you should know to safely tow your caravan

 A few tips to prevent trailer sway.

-- Measuring both the tow vehicle’s unladen and hitched-up front/rear suspension rise/sag is vital for working out good rig balance.
-You’re looking for a front rise/rear drop of about 25mm maximum to not affect balance
+• Measuring both the tow vehicle’s unladen and hitched-up front/rear suspension rise/sag is vital for working out good rig balance.
+You’re looking for a front rise/rear drop of about 25mm maximum to not affect the balance.

-A few tips how to control trailer sway.
+A few tips on how to control trailer sway.

 About to invest in a caravan but don’t know how to tow?
 Contact our friends at Tow-Ed they have various courses available to help you enjoy your caravan experience out there on the road.